 Yes.
 Supervised trips to outdoor venues are happening (i.e.trails for biking, running, swimming, climbing, canoeing, academic research, etc., so long as COVID guidelines are met and there is no public interaction.
 Masks are required unless the activity is highly aerobic, in which case all Gould regulations and Maine CDC requirements must be followed at all times.
 If riding in a shared-space vehicle, masks are required and windows should be open.
 Students must be spaced as much as possible; multiple vehicles may be used if available.

-There are a few specific rules that we ask students to abide by when they are on campus.
-Please remember that no day students are allowed in the dormitories at this time.
 Day students within walking distance of campus may go home during free time in the academic day with permission from their parents, however, they are not allowed to go to area businesses, only home and back to campus.
 No other students are allowed to go home with them.
 Day students are not allowed to leave campus and go to area businesses and purchase items for boarding students, either on school days or on the weekends.
 We ask that if day students come to campus for weekend activities, that they come and stay, and not go back and forth from home.
-When day students are off campus on their own time, we remind them that they must abide by the three pillars of COVID wellness —wear your mask, keep your distance and wash your hands often.
+When day students are off campus on their own time, we remind them that they must abide by the three pillars of COVID wellness —wear your mask, keep your distance, and wash your hands often.
 Students who willfully disregard or intentionally break Gould’s COVID rules will be asked to finish the term remotely.
 This includes behavior posted online as well as day student behavior off-campus.

 Gould is committed to providing a robust educational experience for all of our students, whether remotely or on campus.
 Although there might be savings in some areas if students are learning at home for some portion of the year, the school’s largest costs are in wages and healthcare, which are not reduced.
 That said, the relationship between Gould and a Gould family is a partnership that needs to feel right.